1993 Russian constitutional crisis: July–September

-The parliament was active in July–August, while the president was on vacation, and passed a number of decrees that revised economic policy in order to "end the division of society."
-It also launched investigations of key advisers of the president, accusing them of corruption.
+The parliament was active in July–August, while the president was on vacation, and passed a number of decrees that revised economic policy, in order to "end the division of society", It also launched investigations of key advisers of the president, accusing them of corruption.
 The president returned in August and declared that he would deploy all means, including circumventing the constitution, to achieve new parliamentary elections.

-In July, the Constitutional Court of the Russian Federation confirmed the election of Pyotr Sumin to head the administration of the Chelyabinsk oblast, something that Yeltsin had refused to accept.
+In July, the Constitutional Court of the Russian Federation confirmed the election of Pyotr Sumin to head the administration of the Chelyabinsk Oblast, something that Yeltsin had refused to accept.
 As a result, a situation of dual power existed in that region from July to October in 1993, with two administrations claiming legitimacy simultaneously.
-Another conflict involved the decision of the Constitutional Court of the Russian Federation regarding the regional presidency in Mordovia.
+Another conflict involved the decision of the Constitutional Court regarding the regional presidency in Mordovia.
 The court delegated the question of legality of abolishing the post of the region's president to the Constitutional Court of Mordovia.
 As a result, popularly elected President Vasily Guslyannikov, member of the pro-Yeltsin Democratic Russia movement, lost his position.
 Thereafter, the state news agency (ITAR-TASS) ceased to report on a number of Constitutional Court decisions.

 The Supreme Soviet also tried to further foreign policies that differed from Yeltsin's line.
 Thus, on 9 July 1993, it passed resolutions on Sevastopol, "confirming the Russian federal status" of the city.
 Ukraine saw its territorial integrity at stake and filed a complaint to the Security Council of the UN.
 Yeltsin condemned the resolution of the Supreme Soviet.
 In August 1993, a commentator reflected on the situation as follows: "The President issues decrees as if there were no Supreme Soviet, and the Supreme Soviet suspends decrees as if there were no President."
 (Izvestiya, August 13, 1993).

 The president launched his offensive on 1 September when he attempted to suspend Vice President Rutskoy, a key adversary.
 Rutskoy, elected on the same ticket as Yeltsin in 1991, was the president's automatic successor.
 A presidential spokesman said that he had been suspended because of "accusations of corruption", due to alleged corruption charges, which was not further confirmed.
 On 3 September, the Supreme Soviet rejected Yeltsin's suspension of Rutskoy and referred the question to the Constitutional Court.

-Two weeks later Yeltsin declared that he would agree to call early presidential elections provided that the parliament also called elections.
+Two weeks later, Yeltsin declared that he would agree to call early presidential elections provided that the parliament also called elections.
 The parliament ignored him.
 On 18 September, Yeltsin then named Yegor Gaidar, who had been forced out of office by parliamentary opposition in 1992, a deputy prime minister and a deputy premier for economic affairs.
 This appointment was unacceptable to the Supreme Soviet.